lowRISC/opentitan/doc/ug/install_instructions/index.md

 ### Install Verible

 Go to [this page](https://github.com/google/verible/releases) and download the correct binary archive for your machine.
-The example below is for Ubuntu-16.04:
+The example below is for Ubuntu 16.04:

 ```console
 $ export VERIBLE_VERSION={{< tool_version "verible" >}}